jdlien/unifi-protect-viewer/README.md

 ## Usage

-After configuration the app will automaticly start the live view after startup.
-If you want to change the configuration you can press `F10` to reset all settings and restart the configuration process.
+After configuration, the app will automatically start the live view upon startup.
+If you want to change the configuration, you can press `F10` to reset all settings and restart the configuration process.

 - Escape: Toggle Navigation
 - F9: Restart